 After a recent circuit-breaker lockdown, new restrictions came into effect in Northern Ireland on 26 December.
 You can find out what these restrictions mean for you on the NI Direct website.

 What can I do?

-Whether you have the virus or not, it is advised that you stay at home for some rest and relaxation.
-This means avoiding contact with others, including your friends and family.
-Nearly 100% of our customers here at Careline365 qualify for VAT exemption by having a long-term health condition.
-It is these people who are most at risk of Coronavirus.
-If you are aged over 70 or if you have a medical condition which might render you in the high-risk category, it is important to stay at home.
+Nearly all of our customers here at Careline365 qualify for VAT exemption by having a long-term health condition.
+These people are often the most vulnerable to coronavirus.
+If you are aged over 70 or if you have a medical condition which might put you in the high-risk category, it is important to stay at home.
 This is where we might be able to help.